Nun assassins, y’all.

 For some readers, though, the opening will be slightly frustrating.
 Ismae herself doesn’t become an interesting character until she goes to court.
 Until then, she strikes me as someone who would be a real downer at parties.
 Pretty much every emotion she has is serious, begrudging, and usually made in relation to her abilities and position as an assassin for Saint Mortain.
-She also begins with a nasty man-hating streak that would make the most obnoxious feminists proud—but I suppose if my only interactions with men consisted of an abusive father and husband, I probably wouldn’t like men, either.
+She also begins with a nasty man-hating streak that I found exaggerated at best, grating at worst—but I suppose if my only interactions with men consisted of an abusive father and husband, I probably wouldn’t like men, either.
 Still, it does read like a tiny tumblr rant when she ponders using her finely honed Saint-given assassination skills to kill a man who groped her in a tavern.

 Once she reaches court, however, she blossoms as a character.
 She finds that she’s not as equipped for the job as she thought she was, but even so, learns to handle her inadequacies with competence, and never lets her insecurities get the better of her.
 When faced with a problem, she never whines about it; she finds a way to overcome it, which is not only admirable but far less exhausting to read.
 Truly, she faces so many challenges in each chapter that she can’t risk stopping.
 I’m pretty sure that if she’d stopped to whine, she’d have missed pivotal plot information.
 The novel moves that quickly, and the stakes are that high.